jimminycricket42/School-Notes/Information Technology/Computers/Hardware/CPU.md

 You can combine multiprocessing and hyperthreading to increase the total number of logical cores, without increasing the needed amount of physical cores on the device.

 ## Processor Cache
-Processor cache allows small bits of data to be stored near the processor, allowing it to store commands in an easy-to-access manner.
+Processor [[Cache and Latency|cache]] allows small bits of data to be stored near the processor, allowing it to store commands in an easy-to-access manner.
 This helps prevent downtime on the CPU, and accelerates processes that require large amounts of data.

 Cache is made up of [[RAM|SRAM]] (Static RAM).
 Which has faster access rates than [[RAM|DRAM]] (Dynamic RAM).